Anton Webern: "Old song" of "lost paradise"

 Webern's father sold the Preglhof in 1912, and Webern mourned it as a "lost paradise".
-He revisited it and the family grave in nearby Schwabegg his entire life, associating these places with the memory of his mother, whose 1906 loss profoundly affected him.
-In July 1912, he confided in Schoenberg:

-I am overwhelmed with emotion when I imagine everything [...].
+He revisited it and the family grave in nearby Schwabegg his entire life, associating both with the memory of his mother, whose 1906 death profoundly affected him.
+In letters to Schoenberg, he recalled the countryside, forests, garden, cemetery, and his daily walks to her grave with intense longing, describing their enduring emotional warmth.
+(Note: July 1912: "I am overwhelmed with emotion when I imagine everything [...].
 My daily way to the grave of my mother.
 The infinite mildness of the entire countryside, all the thousand things there.
 Now everything is over. ...
 If only you could ... have seen [...].
 The seclusion, the quiet, the house, the forests, the garden, and the cemetery.
-About this time, I had always composed diligently.

-Shortly after the anniversary of his mother's death, he wrote Schoenberg in September 1912:

-When I read letters from my mother, I could die of longing for the places where all these things have occurred.
+About this time, I had always composed diligently."
+September 1912, following the anniversary of her loss: "When I read letters from my mother, I could die of longing for the places where all these things have occurred.
 How far back and ... beautiful. ...
-Often a ... soft ... radiance, a supernatural warmth falls upon me— ... from my mother.
+Often a ... soft ... radiance, a supernatural warmth falls upon me— ... from my mother.")

+Webern sought spiritual and personal connection with the past in the surrounding Alps, whose landscapes he associated with memories of his mother and lost childhood homeland (Heimat).
+This nexus of nature, memory, and spirituality recurs throughout his diaries, letter, and music, appearing explicitly in sketches and, at times, in texts and programs.
+Summering in resort towns like Mürzzuschlag and sometimes summitting the Gaisstein, Grossglockner, Hochschober, Hochschwab, and Schneealpe, among others, he was fascinated by the alpine climate and föhn, glaciers, pine trees, and springs "crystal clear down to the bottom".
+He treasured this time "up there, in the heights", where "one should stay".

-For Christmas in 1912, Webern gifted Schoenberg Rosegger's Waldheimat (Forest Homeland), from which Julian Johnson highlighted:
+For Christmas in 1912, Webern gave Schoenberg a copy of Rosegger's Waldheimat (Forest Homeland), with its passages on nostalgia for childhood paradise: